kurves/alx-system_engineering-devops/0x00-shell_basics/README.md

-change the working directory to the home directory
+list files in the current directory in long format